Edit on GitHub

 • scope: A pre-created scope to use instead.

-• trim_selects: Whether or not to clean up selects by trimming to only relevant columns.
+• trim_selects: Whether to clean up selects by trimming to only relevant columns.

 • **kwargs: Qualification optimizer kwargs.